September 18, 2023

 Table of Contents

-I am not SAFe-certified.
-However, as an Agile enthusiast who has scaled engineering teams and delivered complex products, I have studied SAFe extensively and found it to be the most comprehensive framework for understanding how to scale effectively.
+I’m not SAFe-certified.
+However, as an Agile enthusiast who has scaled engineering teams and delivered complex products, I’ve studied SAFe extensively and found it to be the most comprehensive framework for understanding how to scale effectively.

 Agile methodologies work brilliantly for small teams.
-But as organizations grow - multiple teams, multiple departments, enterprise-level complexity - the limitations become apparent.
-How do you coordinate 10 teams working on the same product?
-How do you align portfolio strategy with team-level sprints?
+A single squad with a clear mission, a product owner, and a two-week sprint cadence - that’s Agile at its finest.
+But as organizations grow - multiple teams, multiple departments, enterprise-level complexity - the cracks start showing.
+How do you coordinate 10 teams working on the same product without drowning in meetings?
+How do you align portfolio strategy with team-level sprints without creating a waterfall in disguise?
+According to the 16th Annual State of Agile Report, 53% of respondents cited “organizational culture at odds with Agile values” as the top challenge to scaling.

 SAFe Fundamentals